 The U.S. Bureau of Labor Statistics (BLS) groups many of these roles under the umbrella of medical and health service managers.
 Professionals in this occupation earned a median salary of $100,980 in 2019.
 Earners in the 10th percentile made less than $58,820, while those in the 90th percentile saw earnings over $189,000.

-Job outlook for recent graduates
+Job outlook for health informatics and information management graduates

 The dynamic field of medical and health services management is expected to grow at a rate of 32% between 2019 and 2029 in the U.S. This is significantly higher than the 4% national growth rate across all occupations.
 Aspiring professionals will likely see roughly 133,200 new jobs created in the field by 2029.